TOOTH VENEERS WITHOUT DRILLING | NO-PREP VENEERS

 Many patients are uneasy and hesitant about having any enamel removed, especially when the teeth are in a healthy condition.
 No-preparation or low-preparation laminates offer the conservatism of composite bonding while delivering the durability and beauty of regular porcelain veneers.
 These paper-thin translucent ceramic sheets are basically show-through and manifest a contact lens effect, allowing the normal color of the natural enamel beneath to come through while fixing any imperfections or blemishes and improving the overall shape and symmetry.
 This type of restoration is especially useful when the teeth are too small, due to wear or genes.

-What determines how much tooth reduction or drilling is needed to do a porcelain veneer?
+What determines how much drilling is needed to do a tooth veneer?

 If the case selection is not ideal, minimal-preparation laminates can be more technically challenging for the practitioner and the technician than with conventional designs.
 The practitioner is responsible t